jimmoffitt/rules-migrator/Article.md

-# Migrating PowerTrack 1.0 Rules to 2.0
+# Migrating PowerTrack Rules From Version 1.0 to 2.0

 ### Introduction